stubbiali/meshsimplification/README.md

-A C++ library implementing an iterative edge collapse-based mesh simplification procedure for three-dimensional surface grids with distributed data.
+An iterative edge collapse-based mesh  simplification procedure for surface grids with data distributed over the surface
 =====================================================================

 For a detailed description of the method, please refer to: